 Fathers

-The idea came to Maria when her fellow photographer asked her to take his picture for a self portraits project.
-He asked Maria to make the picture as personal as possible.
-Portrait also had to reflect them both as artists.
-For Maria contemporary portrait is a lot about investigation.
 It has to answer or rather raise some questions.
 After thinking about it for a while, she has decided to assign him a role of the father of her children.
 That’s how the project began.
-“We do know much more about mother-child relations than we do about fathers”, Maria says ‚“how they interact with children, how that affects childhood development and how it reflects on both men and children”.
+“We do know much more about mother-child relations than we do about fathers”, Maria says‚ “how they interact with children, how that affects childhood development and how it reflects on both men and children”.
 Research on fathers is a fascinating field of study, which currently tends to raise far more questions than it answers, but while couples share many of the concerns about having children men have their own distinct worries.
 Today, potential fathers who are scared of commitment are the attribute of modern western society.

 “Russian men are more immature than European men, for example”, Maria says.
 Statistics do show that the average marriage age in Russia has increased by 3 years since 90’s.
 But is it because it takes more time for a man to grow into parenting or has Russian institute of marriage transformed into “western model” with higher average marriage age and less premature marriages?
 Maria let’s a viewer decide by accompanying the images with quotes of her subjects.

 The resume she makes for herself is that nothing is permanent; she is absolutely sure that men who are scared of the idea of a child today could become great fathers in the future.
-“It’s also so much about love, the majority of men I photographed said they were ready to marry a woman with kids from previous marriage if they were in love”.
+“It’s also so much about love, the majority of men I photographed said they were ready to marry a woman with kids from a previous marriage if they were in love”.

 For the record, though divorced, Maria is not currently looking for a father for Luka and Fiodor.